Salivary gland disease

 Salivary gland diseases (SGDs) are multiple and varied in cause.
-There are three paired major salivary glands in humans – the parotid glands, the submandibular glands, and the sublingual glands.
-In addition there are about 800-1000 minor salivary glands in the mucosa of the mouth.
-The parotid gland is located in front of each ear, and secretes mostly serous saliva via the parotid duct (Stenson duct) into the mouth, usually opening roughly opposite the maxillary second molar.
-The submandibular gland is located medial to the angle of the mandible, and it drains its mixture of serous and mucous saliva via the submandibular duct (Wharton duct) into the mouth, usually opening in a punctum located in the floor of mouth.
-The sublingual gland is located below the tongue, on the floor of the mouth.
-It drains its mostly mucous saliva into the mouth via about 8-20 ducts which open along the plica sublingualis (a fold of tissue under the tongue).
+There are three paired major salivary glands in humans: the parotid glands, the submandibular glands, and the sublingual glands.
+There are also about 800–1,000 minor salivary glands in the mucosa of the mouth.
+The parotid glands are in front of the ears, one on side, and secrete mostly serous saliva, via the parotid ducts (Stenson ducts), into the mouth, usually opening roughly opposite the second upper molars.
+The submandibular gland is medial to the angle of the mandible, and it drains its mixture of serous and mucous saliva via the submandibular duct (Wharton duct) into the mouth, usually opening in a punctum in the floor of mouth.
+The sublingual gland is below the tongue, on the floor of the mouth; it drains its mostly mucous saliva into the mouth via about 8–20 ducts, which open along the plica sublingualis, a fold of tissue under the tongue.

-The function of the salivary glands is to secrete saliva, which has a lubricating function, which protects the oral mucosa of the mouth during eating and speaking.
-Saliva also contains digestive enzymes (e.g. salivary amylase) and has antimicrobial action and acts as a buffer.
-Salivary gland dysfunction occurs when salivary rates are reduced and this can result in xerostomia (dry mouth).
+The function of the salivary glands is to secrete saliva, which has a lubricating function, which protects the mucosa of the mouth during eating and speaking.
+Saliva also contains digestive enzymes (e.g. salivary amylase), has antimicrobial action, and acts as a buffer.
+Salivary-gland dysfunction occurs when salivary rates are reduced; this can cause xerostomia (dry mouth).

-Various examples of disorders affecting the salivary glands are listed below.
-Some are more common than others, and they are considered according to a surgical sieve, but this list is not exhaustive.
-Sialadenitis is inflammation of a salivary gland, usually caused by infections, although there are other less common causes of inflammation such as irradiation, allergic reactions or trauma.
+Some disorders affecting the salivary glands are listed below.
+Some are more common than others, and they are considered according to a surgical sieve; but this list is not exhaustive.
+Sialadenitis is inflammation of a salivary gland, usually caused by infections, although there are other, less common causes of inflammation, such as irradiation, allergic reactions, and trauma.

 Congenital

-Congenital disorders of the salivary glands are rare, but may include:
+Congenital disorders of the salivary glands are rare.
+They include: